dkulsh/techwiddeep/content/english/blog/books/secrets-millionaire-mind.md

 toc: false
 ---

-#### Introduction

-This book both discomforted and taught me.
+# Secrets of the Millionaire Mind: A Review

-T. Harv Eker talks about differences in the ways rich and poor people think about money.
-While other writers might discuss the same ideas in an abstract manner, like "think positively about money," Eker shares concrete actions like "do not be jealous of the rich."
+T. Harv Eker’s *Secrets of the Millionaire Mind* both challenged and enlightened me.
+Eker highlights key differences in how rich and poor people approach money.
+While others might offer vague advice like “think positively about money,” Eker provides actionable insights, such as “don’t envy the rich.”

-Saying "*Lack of money is never a problem.
-It is a symptom of a deeper problem,*" Eker explains that our financial success is created by something inside our minds.
-He calls it our "Money Blueprint."
+Eker explains: *“Lack of money is never a problem.
+It’s a symptom of a deeper issue.”* Our financial success stems from our “Money Blueprint”—the mindset shaping our wealth.
+He debunks myths like “money brings security” or “money validates worth,” noting no amount can truly provide these externally.

-He calls out common money misbeliefs and goes on to dispel them, such as "money will get us security" or "money will prove that I am a better person."
-He explains that no amount of money can get us a sense of security or validation from those around us.

-He goes on to describe specific differences between rich and poor thinking.
-Here are some ideas that hit home for me.

 This sets the stage for exploring key distinctions in mindset.
+Here are some ideas that resonated with me!

 ---

-#### Key Differences in Thinking
+#### Key Mindset Differences

-##### Poor People Think Negatively About Selling; Rich People Are Willing to Promote Themselves
+##### Poor People View Selling Negatively; Rich People Promote Themselves

 ![Selling and Promotion](/images/books/secrets-millionaire-mind/selling-promotion.jpg)

-I always felt that salesmen were manipulative, selfish liars.
-With such beliefs, Eker's idea was discomforting for me.
-He explains the need for selling in all arenas.

-Now, when I think about it:
+I once saw salespeople as manipulative and selfish.
+Eker’s perspective challenged me, emphasizing the necessity of promotion in all areas of life.

+Reflecting now:

-- If I don't sell my skills to my employers, then someone willing to promote himself might be promoted.
+- If I don’t highlight my skills to employers, someone more vocal might get the promotion.
-- If I don't sell my love to the woman of my choice, then someone else might woo her away.
+- If I don’t express my love to a partner, someone else might win them over.

-I stand corrected and educated.
+I stand corrected—and wiser.

-Building on this, another key difference involves how compensation is structured.
+Building on this, another difference lies in compensation structures.

-##### Rich Get Paid by the Result; Poor Get Paid by Time
+##### Rich Get Paid by Results; Poor Get Paid by Time

-I work at an IT company, delivering software for our clients.
-We have frequent discussions where:
+In IT, where I deliver software, debates often arise:

-- A leader would say, "But it doesn't work!"
+- A leader says, “But it doesn’t work!”
-- A programmer would say, "But I did my part."
+- A programmer replies, “But I did my part.”

-Notice the difference?
-The leader is focused on the final result, and the programmer on his part of the effort.

-Needless to say, the leaders earn more than the programmers do.

-This leads to the importance of avoiding a victim mentality.
+Leaders focus on outcomes; programmers on effort.
+Unsurprisingly, leaders earn more.

+This mindset shift helps avoid victimhood.

-##### No Rich Victims: Victims Don't Get Rich, and the Rich Are Not Victims
+##### No Rich Victims: Victims Don’t Get Rich; Rich Aren’t Victims

-Many people have a tendency to blame, justify, or complain about a situation.
+Many blame, justify, or complain about circumstances.
+Eker notes victims relinquish control, hindering life improvements.
+Without agency, wealth eludes them.

-Eker explains that a victim is not in control.
-Therefore, "by design," a victim mentality takes away power from us to make corrections in our lives.
-Without such corrections, nobody gets rich.

 Stop complaining!

-Finally, effective money management separates the rich from the poor.
+Effective money management further separates the wealthy.

-##### Rich Manage Their Money Well; Poor Mismanage Their Money Well
+##### Rich Manage Money Well; Poor Mismanage It

 ![Money Management](/images/books/secrets-millionaire-mind/money-management.jpg)

-I have some friends with "keeping up with the Joneses" syndrome.
-They spend on unnecessary furniture, gadgets, and clothing.
-Meanwhile, their properties and investments stay in poor condition.

-Despite a healthy income, they often come asking for a loan.
-No points for guessing that their financial situation never gets better.
+Friends with “keeping up with the Joneses” syndrome splurge on luxuries while neglecting investments.
+Despite good incomes, they borrow often—and their finances stagnate.

 ---

-#### Conclusion
+#### Final Thoughts

-I've read the book almost four times by now and loved that the presented ideas are very concrete.
-Such clear advice helped me understand the actions to take (and not just feel good about reading the book).
+I’ve reread this book four times, appreciating its concrete advice that drives action, not just inspiration.

-"*It ain't what you don't know that gets you into trouble.
-It's what you know for sure that just ain't so.*"
+*“It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.”*

-Mark Twain
+—Mark Twain

-The book educated me about things I thought were sure but weren't so.
-Hope it does the same for you.
+Eker revealed my misconceptions.
+I hope it does the same for you.
+Explore more book reviews in our [Books category](#) to continue your journey of growth.
+Share your feedback, like, comment, or reach out!